uedwinc/observability-by-end-user-experience-monitoring/journals/cloudwatch-synthetic-canaries.md

 ![canary-metrics](/images/canary-metrics.png)

-2. When you navigate to the `Availability` tab and verify tabs at the bottom-right corner of the Synthetic canaries created, you can verify `Screenshots`, `Logs`, `HAR File`, and `Traces`.
+2. When you navigate to the `Availability` tab and see the tabs at the bottom-right corner of the Synthetic canaries created, you can verify `Screenshots`, `Logs`, `HAR File`, and `Traces`.

 Additionally, HAR tells you where the greatest amount of time is spent in loading the website, which will be further useful to understand where the issues are and fine-tuning the page load times:

 ![synthetics-results](/images/synthetics-results.png)